 Christmas stockings are also very popular.
-Usually each person of the family gets one stocking.
+Usually, each person in the family gets one stocking.
 A stocking looks like a big sock.
 The idea is to hang them up in the house and Santa or his helpers will fill your stocking with small gifts.
 Those gifts are called stocking stuffers, which are usually cheap gifts like sweets or anything that comes in a mini version, such as lipsticks or roll-on perfumes.

+Let’s learn more Christmas vocabulary!
 Another popular tradition is to hang a wreath on your front door.
 A wreath is a decorative arrangement of foliage or flowers on a circular base.
 You can decorate your wreath with Santa Claus, bows, pine cones, or anything that strikes your fancy.

 Besides the Christmas tree, there are other three common Christmas plants: mistletoe, holly, and poinsettias.
 You may have seen this in an American movie before, but there’s a famous tradition with the mistletoe: if two people find themselves underneath a mistletoe they should kiss.
 There are many movies and songs that talk about this common tradition.